apiel/zicBox/NOTE.md

 - TODO start thread in https://llllllll.co/

-- FIXME default sequencer pattern
+- FIXME open playing noteOn

 - TODO EffectGrain can be active without triggering any note...